-Corrective Action Plan: The Government will work with its consultants to implement monitoring controls and ensure that all calculations are reviewed timely.
+Corrective Action Plan: The Government is working with its consultants to review the work and write a report to implement monitoring controls and ensure that all calculations are reviewed timely.

 Quality of Census Data

 Reason for Recurrence: The Government is focused on improving its procedures.
 There are areas that were addressed and other areas that are still in the process of implementing new internal controls and procedures.
 Further, various employee transition issues have impacted the continued progression towards completed remediation.